 Not on view

-Stone models in the Mezcala style come largely from the present-day state of Guerrero, in southwest Mexico.
-A particularly long-lived tradition, these works may have been produced over some one thousand years, from as early as 500 B.C.
+Stone architectural models in the Mezcala style primarily come from the present-day state of Guerrero in southwest Mexico.
+A particularly long-lived tradition, these works may have been produced over some one thousand years, beginning as early as 500 BCE.
 Little is known about their archaeological contexts, and there are few points of reference with surviving architecture in the region.
-It is possible that these models emulate buildings with stone columns, such as those from Cuetlajuchitlán; alternatively they could recall above- or below-ground funerary structures, in which case the columns would represent wood supports of a tomb or a funerary pyre.
+It is possible that models with pillars (see MMA 1979.206.431) reference buildings with stone columns, such as those from Cuetlajuchitlán.

-Mezcala models may have served multiple functions over time, in keeping with the Mesoamerican custom of repurposing or recarving stone objects.
-Oblong models, for example, may have been recarved from celts, ritual tools of great symbolic importance.
-Several have holes drilled into the base, which could have been used to fasten them with fiber to a larger item such as a ritual bundle, a practice widely known in archaeological and ethnographic contexts in Mesoamerica.
+Mezcala models may have served multiple functions over time, in keeping with the Mesoamerican custom of repurposing or re-carving stone objects.
+Oblong-shaped models, or ones with curved bases, for example, may have been re-carved from celts, ritual tools of great symbolic importance.
+Several have holes drilled into the base, which could have been used to fasten them with fiber to a larger item such as a ritual bundle, a practice widely known in archaeological and ethnographic contexts in Mesoamerica (see MMA 1994,35,700).
 Offerings of Mezcala stone objects in the Templo Mayor, the sacred center of the Aztec capital, Tenochtitlan, built between 1325 and 1519, underscore the importance of these works as a continuation of tradition, as heirlooms, or as emulations of an ancient style.

-Pillsbury, Joanne, James Doyle, Juliet Wiersema, and Patricia Joan Sarro.
+Pillsbury, Joanne, Patricia Joan Sarro, James Doyle, and Juliet Wiersema.
 Design for Eternity: Architectural Models from the Ancient Americas.
-New York: The Metropolitan Museum of Art, 2015, p.
-3, fig. 2.
+New York: The Metropolitan Museum of Art, 2015, pp. 46–47, fig. 48.